flenniken/statictea/docs/vartypes.md

-filename -- the filename where the function is defined either the code file or functions.nim lineNum -- the line number where the function definition starts numLines -- the number of lines to define the function statementLines -- a list of the function statements for user functions functionPtr -- pointer to the function for built-in functions
+filename -- the filename where the function is defined either the code file or functions.nim lineNum -- the line number where the function definition starts numLines -- the number of lines to define the function statements -- a list of the function statements for user functions functionPtr -- pointer to the function for built-in functions

 ```nim